What Is Sundowning?

 Individuals with Alzheimer’s disease and other types of dementia can encounter a variety of symptoms at night such as anxiety, insomnia, bewilderment, irritation, and disorientation.
-This group of symptoms is referred to as sundowning in the health care industry.
+This group of symptoms is referred to as sundowning syndrome in the health care industry.
 To help you care for a family member with dementia, we have compiled a list of symptoms and risk factors associated with sundowning.
-In addition, we have developed tips to help you remediate the effects of sundowning.
+In addition, we have developed caregiver tips to help you remediate the effects of sundowning.

 Risk Factors That Contribute to Sundowning

 Dementia can cause the internal clock in your body to become unreliable.
 Once an individual reaches the late stages of dementia, their body may struggle to differentiate between night and day.
 In addition, the source of confusion, irritation, and other symptoms of sundowning may be related to dreams that your family member is having when they are asleep.
 Individuals with dementia may struggle to separate dreams from real life situations.